-Many departments operate bulk storage facilities for the supply of substances to Exempt Laboratory areas.
-Where the quantity of hazardous substances present in such bulk stores exceeds the quantities specified in Table 3, a Hazardous Substance Location must be established and the facility must hold a current Location Test Certificate (issued by a Test Certifier) to verify that it meets the legal requirements for such locations.
+Where the quantity of hazardous substances present in such areas exceeds the quantities specified in Table 3 (next page), a Hazardous Substance Location must be established and a valid compliance certificate must be held for the location.

-Annual re-certification of Hazardous Substance Locations is arranged by Property Services and a list of currently certified Hazardous Substance Locations associated with laboratory areas is maintained by the Laboratory Health and Safety Advisor.
+Annual certification of Hazardous Substance Locations is arranged by Property Services and a list of currently certified Hazardous Substance Locations associated with laboratory areas is maintained by the Laboratory Health and Safety Advisor.
 A current list of certified Hazardous Substance Locations is given in Hazardous Substance Locations (UOOLAB8-2015).